Nibbles Credit Card Review by CardRatings

 card_name

-How does the card_name work?
+How does the Nibbles Pet Rewards Credit Card work?

-card_name, issued by Lead Bank, is a credit card like any other – but with two very unique features: Its rewards are pet focused, and it has built-in pet insurance.
+Nibbles Pet Rewards Credit Card, issued by Lead Bank, is a credit card like any other – but with two very unique features: Its rewards are pet focused, and it has built-in pet insurance.

 It is the pet insurance perk that probably excites a lot of credit card spending pet owners.
 Pet insurance, after all, isn’t cheap.
 According to the North American Pet Health Insurance Association, the average insurance policy for dogs is $749.29 a year, and for cats, $386.47 annually.
-So, to get free annual pet insurance covering up to $10,000 is no small thing.
+So, to get complimentary annual pet insurance covering up to $10,000 is no small thing.

 This is pet insurance designed for accidental injury and illness and can be used at any licensed veterinarian’s office in the United States.
 You’ll get 80% coverage and a maximum deductible of $500.